amboxer21/MotionDetection/README.md

 ---

 # DEPRECATED SECTION!

->Everything will be moved to Gentoo from Raspbian
+## [IMPORTANT]:
+>Everything will be moved to Gentoo from Raspbian.
+I DO NOT have a Raspberry Pi 3 at the moment, so I cannot be 150% sure but I believe that the images for the RPI3 are corrupted.
+I will make a new image for the Raspberry Pi 3b once I get another 3b.
+This image will be DD'able unlike the Raspberry Pi 4b system above.

 **Disclaimer:** The current code base does not work with anything other than a Raspberry Pi 4 B. The E-mails are sent to sshmonitorapp@gmail.com by default - please change this address! `I can make custom images using your E-mail, so that you can just plug the system in and the pictures are sent to you.` No tweaking necessary on your part.
 Shoot me an E-mail if this sounds like something that you'd be interested in doing.